cs-au-dk/jsfix-blog/intro-jsfix.md

 If in another file, you load lodash into a variable named `lodash` (`var lodash = require('lodash')`), then you have to extend the jscodeshift patch to handle that case as well.
 Even worse, consider what would happen if you try to make the patch general enough to handle every application using lodash out there: There may be hundreds or even thousands of different variables holding the lodash module object.
 We could try to simplify the patch to look for calls to a method called `reduce` taking 4 arguments (no constraint on the receiver/base object), but then we have to pray that no application calls another `reduce` method with 4 arguments - clearly, an unrealistic assumption.
-You can probably already see that making the patch general enough to handle all cases is intractable.
+You can probably already see that making the patch general enough to handle all cases is practically possible.
 In general:

 > jscodeshift works well when code follows strict conventions, but fall short otherwise.